trust-mfn-berlin/animals-as-objects/vault/story.the-zoo-and-national-socialism.md

 ## The Zoo and Propaganda

 Financially, the zoo flourished with the rise of National Socialism.
 This was facilitated by the fact that it catered to National Socialist visitors and the nationalist ideology of the ruling party.
-From May 1933 onward, there were substantial reductions in the price of admission for members of National Socialist organizations, such as the NSDAP, the National Socialist Motorist Corps, the Sturmabteilung (SA), the Schutzstaffel (SS), and the German nationalist military Der Stahlhelm.[^12] The following year, the zoo management went on to lower ticket prices for all visitors, "in accordance with the aims of the National Socialist state leadership."[^13] In 1935, it recorded a surge of visitors, in all likelihood partly thanks to an agreement between the zoo and the Nazi recreational organization _Kraft durch Freude_.
+From May 1933 onward, there were substantial reductions in the price of admission for members of National Socialist organizations, such as the NSDAP, the National Socialist Motorist Corps, the Sturmabteilung (SA), the Schutzstaffel (SS), and the German nationalist military Der Stahlhelm.[^12] The following year, the zoo management went on to lower ticket prices for all visitors, “in accordance with the aims of the National Socialist state leadership”.[^13] In 1935, it recorded a surge of visitors, in all likelihood partly thanks to an agreement between the zoo and the Nazi recreational organization _Kraft durch Freude_.

 <figure>